What is a 5C situation analysis?

 While asking the right questions forms the foundation of customer analysis, implementing a systematic approach to gathering and synthesizing customer insights can transform your 5C analysis from surface-level observations to actionable strategic intelligence.

 Laurence Savin, formerly a Senior PMM at Uber's B2B division, has developed an effective framework that combines multiple research methods to create what he calls a "trinity model" of customer understanding.
-This approach has proven exceptionally useful for businesses looking to move beyond basic demographics and truly understand their customers' value perceptions.

 The multi-method research approach